nalladev/nalladev/README.md

 - 🔒 I'm a Tech Admirer
 <!--- - 📚 I've  -->
-- ✉️ How to reach me: Email/LinkedIn
+- ✉️ How to reach me: LinkedIn:
 <!--- ⚡ Not-so-fun fact:
 - ⚡ Fun fact: